gernest/time/README.md

-time for zig.
+# time for zig.

-This uses monotonic clock, support timezone.
+This provides functions/api for working with time in ziglang.
+It is a port of go's standard time package, it is not a goal of this library to be `1:1` mapping with the go `time` package  API.

+## features

+- monotonic clock.
+- support timezones.
+- format time to timestamps.

 __WARNING__: This was only tested to work on darwin (mac os), theoretical it might work with linux but don't hold your breath, I don't have a linux machine PR's are welcome though.